 Control of Senate at stake as Trump’s allies face Democrats

-Control of the Senate is a razor-close proposition in Tuesday's election, as Republicans fight to retain their majority against a surge of Democratic candidates confronting the president's allies across a vast political map.
+Republicans fought to keep control of the Senate on Tuesday in a razor-close contest against a surge of Democrats challenging President Donald Trump's allies across a vast political map.

-Both parties see paths to victory, and the outcome might not be known on election night.
+Polls started closing in key states where some of the nation’s most well-known senators and hotly contested races were on the ballot.
+Both parties saw paths to victory, though the outcome might not be known on election night.

+As polls closed in Kentucky, Senate Majority Leader Mitch McConnell tried to fend off Democrat Amy McGrath, a former fighter pilot, but he acknowledged his GOP colleagues face tougher races.

+GOP Sen. Lindsey Graham was in the fight of his political life in South Carolina against Democrat Jamie Harrison, whose campaign stunned Washington by drawing more than $100 million in small-scale donations.
+More than 13,000 votes in one county will be delayed and have to be counted by hand by Friday’s deadline to certify returns.

+Polls also closed in Georgia, where two Senate seats were being contested.
+They could easily push to a Jan.
+5 runoff if no candidate reaches the 50% threshold to win.

-From New England to the Deep South, the Midwest to the Mountain West, Republican senators are defending seats in states once considered long shots for Democrats.
-Washington’s handling of the COVID-19 crisis, the economic fallout and the nation's uneasy mood are all on the ballot.
-Stunning amounts of cash have been flowing to Democrats from millions of Americans apparently voting with their pocketbooks; Republicans are tapping deep-pocketed donors to shore up GOP senators.
+From New England to the Deep South and the Midwest to the Mountain West, Republicans are defending seats in states once considered long shots for Democrats.
+The Trump administration's handling of the COVID-19 crisis, its economic fallout and the nation's uneasy mood all seemed to be on the ballot.

-President Donald Trump and Democratic presidential nominee Joe Biden swooped in on key states important to the Senate as they propelled their own campaigns in a final stretch.
+Trump loomed large over the Senate races as did Democratic presidential nominee Joe Biden.
+Their campaigns swooped into key states, including Iowa, Georgia and Michigan, in the final days of the campaigns.
+Voters ranked the pandemic and the economy as top concerns, according to AP VoteCast, a national survey of the electorate.

 Securing the Senate majority will be vital for the winner of the presidency.
 Senators confirm administration nominees, including the Cabinet, and can propel or stall the White House agenda.
 With Republicans now controlling the chamber, 53-47, three or four seats will determine party control, depending on who wins the presidency because the vice president can break a tie.

-“Let’s run through the tape,” said Senate Majority Leader Mitch McConnell, making a final campaign swing Monday in Kentucky as he faces Democratic former fighter pilot Amy McGrath.
+“Let’s run through the tape,” said McConnell, making a final campaign swing Monday in Kentucky.

-McConnell said he hoped to remain the Republican majority leader alongside Trump.
-But he acknowledged the tough Senate races could flip control to the Democrats.
-“Obviously, that depends on what happens,” he said.
+McConnell said he hoped to remain majority leader alongside Trump, but acknowledged the tough Senate races could flip control to the Democrats.

-The campaigns are competing across an expansive Senate map as Democrats put Republicans on defense deep into Trump country.

-What started as a lopsided election cycle with Republicans defending 23 Senate seats, compared with 12 for Democrats, quickly became a starker referendum on the president and his party.

 All-access digital subscription